-Watch your favourite film under the stars as the Grange joins forces with Strode Theatre to present the first outdoor film festival in Street.
+Watch your favourite film under the stars as the Grange once again joins forces with Strode Theatre and Clarks Village to present the third annual outdoor film festival in Street.

 Taking place over 3 nights, watch the classics on a big screen set in the grounds of the Grange, a historic Grade II listed manor house.
 Bring your blankets and chairs and enjoy the setting with your own picnics or refreshments purchased from local producers at our stalls.

 Those attending the outdoor cinema evenings can enjoy exclusive discounts at the Clarks Village restaurants to enjoy a pre-cinema meal and a one-day 10% discount at many of the stores at Clarks Village.

 The programme of films will be announced shortly!

 A public vote will go live on 25 April on the Alfred Gillett Trust, Strode Theatre and Clarks Village Facebook pages, with a choice between the classic 1980’s Indiana Jones (and The Last Crusade), Disney’s Beauty and The Beast and Disney’s 1994 The Lion King.
 Make sure you vote to see your favourite film on the big screen – the winning film will be announced early June.

 Tickets will be available from the 25 April and advance booking is essential.
 Call the Strode Theatre ticket office on 01458 442846 or visit www.strodetheatre.org.uk